YogitaBeniwal/Pharmacy-Management-and-Billing-System/README.md

 ## Author

-This Pharmacy Management and Billing System in C++ was developed by the author as a part of a programming project.
+This Pharmacy Management and Billing System in C++ was developed by Yogita Beniwal as a part of a programming project.

 **Note:** This README provides an overview of the program's functionality.
 Detailed code comments and user instructions can be found in the C++ source code.